 - Generalists: Orlocks have the tools to win any match-up, and beat any gang.
 They’re not going to wow anyone with their combat abilities, or win any sharpshooting competitions, but they can potentially out-shoot a punchy gang and out-punch a shooty gang.
 With the right weapons, wargear, and careful play, Orlock gangs can deal with it all.
-The key here is to play against your opponent’s weaknesses, and we’ll dive into this more later in the article.

 - Unmatched Short-Range Shooting: Shotguns, combat shotguns, bolters, flamers and meltas are all available to Orlock gangs at inception, making them extremely scary at close range.
 Goliaths are generally considered to be the kings of the up-close-and-personal, but Orlocks truly rule the 6”-12” range.
 Get ready to laugh with glee as your enemies are shredded by an endless hail of bolts and projectiles!

 - Good Starting Weapons: Discounted combat shotguns, plasma weapons, bolters, and serviceable combat choices make for a very solid armory at gang creation.

 - Solid Stats: Road Captains show up to the party with 3 wounds, and are the only character in the game that does so.
 The leader also comes with a 3+ to hit in shooting AND combat, making them a strong and versatile choice.
 Champs can be Road Sgts with a coveted 3+ to hit in shooting and full access to special & heavy weapons, or Arms Masters, with 3+ to hit in shooting and close combat, but limited to close combat, pistol and basic weapons.
 This gives Orlock champions clear roles and, given their great weapon choices, the tools to do their jobs well.